5afe/contract-storage/README.md

 In general **it it not recommended to use this module**. `SELFDESTRUCT` has been officially deprecated, and this code relies on it to updating values.

+## Potential Uses

+One potential usage of this mechanism is for storing whether or not a module is enabled in the Safe Core Protocol registry.
+The use of contract storage over more conventional storage (i.e. `S{LOAD,STORE`) would allow registry checks in `validateUserOp` without requiring a staked _paymaster_.

+The being said, because of the stability concerns, I'm not sure I recommend using it, especially since `SELFDESTRUCT` is officially deprecated, but it is a fun thought experiment and potential solution to the ERC-4337 storage restrictions.